BY KEIRAN HARDY

 In their day-to-day operations, government agencies produce huge volumes of data about individuals and the world we live in.
 This includes data collected for administrative purposes (such as names, addresses and telephone numbers), statistical and survey data, and data on the implementation of government policy.

 There is a global trend towards releasing greater amounts of statistical and policy data produced by governments to the general public.
 Common examples of data released into the public domain include spatial, environmental and public health data.
 This data is being released by governments through online portals, and is commonly referred to as ‘open data’.

 Open data is data which is accessible for free or at minimal cost, and which can be accessed by anybody and re-used for any purpose.
+Whether that includes organizations aiming to do market research for their new product, or non-profits aiming to collect valuable information via surveys (read up on it to know how they work) that can help them fuel social change – open data can be used by all.
 Ideally, this means that the data should be made available on the Internet under a creative commons licence and in a machine-readable format (that is, one that is capable of being analysed by computers and software programs).

 More than 60 countries have now joined the Open Government Partnership (OGP), an international initiative launched in 2011 by eight countries including the United States, the United Kingdom, and Norway.
 The OGP requires participating countries to endorse its Open Government Declaration, develop an action plan on open data, prepare yearly self-assessments on how that plan is being implemented, and submit to the OGP’s Independent Reporting Mechanism.